h2oai/h2o-3/h2o-docs/src/product/data-science/gbm-faq/reproducibility.rst

  In versions of H2O-3 before 3.16.04 or Steam Versions before 1.4.4, the node that triggered the traininig of the model was not necessarily the leader node of the cluster.
 This variability can cause issues in reproducibility.
 In order to guarantee reproducibility, we must connect to the same node of the H2O cluster as was done during training of the initial model.
 The steps below outline how to do this:

- 1. Review the logs of the initial model.
-This will tell us what node we will need to connect to in order to reproduce the model.
-The logs will have a folder for each node in the cluster
+ 1. Use the logs of the initial model to determine the node order

     .. figure:: ../../images/GBMReproducibility_NodeLogs.png
        :alt: Logs for each node